mrdaemon/vimconfigs/README.markdown

 The windows version of my config is kept in the aptly named branch, win32-base.
 I routinely commit and merge patches randomly between systems, some random machine-specific branches may appear

+To install, run "install.cmd".
+It will create links to the relevant directories in %USERPROFILE%.
+If mklink is not available, or your windows version is not windows 2008/Windows 7, it will do a plain file copy.

 Mercurial
 ---------